Rubico-Code/flutter-sample/README.md

 ## Examples

-- Login Flow - an example of how to use the `bloc` and `flutter_bloc` packages to implement a Login Flow.
+- Login Flow - an example of using the `bloc` and `flutter_bloc` packages to implement a Login Flow.
+- Video list with inApp Video Player - feature displays a list of videos fetched from an API using Dio and Bloc state management.
+Users can select a video to play, and it will be handled by VideoPlayerController, ensuring smooth playback with proper state management.

 ## Extensions